Look After Your Tackle

 By joining our campaign you’re showing your support for reducing fishing litter and helping recreational fishers look after their tackle.

 We’ve created some awesome images you can share on your socials and display on your tackle box or esky.
-Simply download them and Look After Your Tackle:
+Simply click to download them and Look After Your Tackle:

 Why the Look After your Tackle campaign?